katzgrau/chip/README.md

 `perl -e "$(curl -fsSL https://gist.github.com/raw/895149/install-divvy)"`

-Now read all about what you just installed :)
+Now read all about what you've just installed :)

 ## The basics